Javascript Jscrambler

 Understanding Webpack

-For a detailed explanation of how webpack works and how you can set it up with an easy configuration for your own project, check our tutorial.
+To get a detailed explanation of how webpack works and how you can set it up with an easy configuration for your project, check out our tutorial.

-Moving forward, to properly integrate Jscrambler into the webpack build process, we need a sample app and to configure Jscrambler.
-Let's explore this below.
+To properly integrate Jscrambler into the webpack build process, we need a sample app to configure Jscrambler.

-Setting Up a Simple App Which Uses Webpack
+Setting Up a Simple App that uses Webpack

 Let's clone the application: